vietanhnguyen128/random-file/README.md

 git revert <commit>                   : create a new commit that revert the commit specified

 git remote add <name> <url>           : adds a remote named <name> for the repository at <url>\
 git push <origin> <branch>            : push local repo to remote repo at origin and branch

 git config credential.helper manager  : use Windows Credential Manager (doesn't require login for each push)\
 git config credential.helper store    : store the login info for a definite amount of time (or until restart)

 git clone <repository>                : clone a project from <repo>\
-git pull                              : fetch from and integrate the project from <repo>
+git pull                              : fetch from and integrate the project from <repo> (equal to git fetch and git merge)